Charizard is a Tier 4 Raid Boss, with a Raid Boss CP of 30958 and a dual Fire / typing. Charizard´s max capture CP is as follows:

-- Salamence with Dragon Tail Dragon / Hydro Pump Water
+- Palkia with Dragon Tail / Hydro Pump

 Since we can see that Charizard can be managed quite well using practically the same counters no matter its moveset, you should probably pick your counters based on the weather.

-Generally, your best option is to wait until Rainy weather appears and use your Water and Electric types, this will give you a well needed advantage over Charizard, and so it should be able to go down with less trainers.
+Should you find yourself having a hard time, your best option is to wait until Rainy weather appears and use your Water and Electric types, this will give you a well-needed advantage over Charizard, and so it should be able to go down with fewer trainers.

 If rain is hard to come by where you are, try to go for Partly Cloudy weather and use your Rock type counters, the only thing is that unless you are looking for a weather boosted Charizard, we recommend you do not raid in Sunny weather, but if you have a team of trainers by your side, take that Charizard down!

 - Take advantage of Electric and Water types when battling against Charizard in Rainy weather or use your Rock types in Partly Cloudy weather